22 March 2022

 As I sit and write this update, the sun is gloriously shining and spring is most definitely here.
-The spring bulbs are in full bloom and the herbaceous plants are awakening.
-The college grounds seem lush and full of life and there is an optimism of what is to come.
+The spring bulbs are in full bloom, and the herbaceous plants are awakening.
+The College grounds seem lush and full of life and there is an optimism of what is to come.

 The garden department also has some tremendous news.
-I encouraged my staff who were eligible, to enter the Young Horticulturist of the Year Competition.
-This is a competition is to test the talents of the country’s greatest horticultural minds.
-Douglas Day and Jonathan Strauss both got through to the Eastern Regional Finals held at Somerleyton Hall in Suffolk.
-This in itself is a huge achievement for the pair placing them in the top 64 in the country.
+I encouraged my staff who were eligible to enter the 'Young Horticulturist of the Year' Competition.
+This is a competition to test the talents of the country’s greatest horticultural minds.
+Douglas Day and Jonathan Strauss (Below L) both got through to the Eastern Regional Finals held at Somerleyton Hall in Suffolk.
+This in itself is a huge achievement for the pair, placing them in the top 64 in the country.